szczyglis-dev/py-gpt/docs/source/attachments.rst

 .. image:: images/v2_file_output.png
    :width: 800

-To allow the model to manage files or python code execution, the ``+ Tools`` option must be active, along with the above-mentioned plugins:
+To allow the model to manage files or execute Python code, enable the ``Tools`` switch together with the required plugins:

 .. image:: images/v2_code_execute.png
    :width: 400